joleel3389/sep10-freedom-project/blog/entry06.md

 After creating my prototype for step 5, I plan to move on to step 6, which is to test and evaluate the prototype.

-After finishing the MVP of my freedom project, [Previous](entry05.md) | [Next](entry07.md)
+[Previous](entry05.md) | [Next](entry07.md)

 [Home](../README.md)